rania-saqer/HotelsOffers/About.md

 easy to find and fix any error or fail , The main reason its Object Oriented Language which the concept that gives you all advantages nowadays.From reducing the line of codes to the reuse of classes, all are the features that every developer wants to use while developing the application.

+I want this website to be the place where you can find best hotell offers .
+My goal is show hotel offers in simple and easy ways So users can find what they want  quickly.

+My thought process during development this site , firstly i consumed the API service using  postman .

+I looked to main things parameters send in the link as well as the result structure .
+I bulid the initial thought and imagine how i will devlop it .

+Next that i started  designing the index page and i maked formed called another php file to proccess the request

+then i developed APICaller Class , this class is responsible to consume GET services . it have two attributes (URL ,params)

+After that i started thinking how to show the response data and design the hotel offer card .
+I tried to make it simple and in the same time show all the  offer data .

+during development i did manual test , integration test What i learned ,  i learned  html and css , i learned about  git and configure it at windows

+I have three years experience in PHP , I got chance at my work(fetchr and Moict) to develop dashboards , internal system ,integrate with ERPsystems and buld APIs , use tech tools like geo IP and google maps .

+As well as I am working on two  MVC frameworks (Yii2 and laravel ) .
+In this site i liked to use Native PHP with MVC development  .